jzerbe/jzerbe.github.com/_posts/2022-03-02-scale-databricks-and-snowflake-with-immuta.md

 layout: post
 published: true
 tags:
-- data governance
-- data access control
+- data loss prevention software
-- data security
+- data authorization
-- business process
-- scaling
 - Immuta
 - Databricks
 - Snowflake
-- use cases
-title: scaling Databricks and Snowflake governance controls with Immuta
+title: How to scale Databricks and Snowflake data authorization with Immuta
 ---
 In most enterprise organizations, I see a need to have Databricks and Snowflake coexist for different users and workloads.
 With Immuta, we can build on top of the existing governance control primitives